Euroscepticism: United Kingdom

-On 23 January 2020, the Parliament of the United Kingdom ratified a withdrawal agreement from the European Union, which was ratified by the EU Parliament on 30 January.
+A month later, on 23 January 2020, Parliament ratified a withdrawal agreement from the European Union, which was in turn ratified by the EU Parliament on 30 January.
 On 31 January, the United Kingdom officially left the European Union after 47 years.
 During a transition period until 31 December 2020, the UK still followed EU rules and continued free trade and free movement for people within the European Union.